What to Do After Getting Your Real Estate License?

 #4 Join the Real Estate Boards (Local, State, and NAR)

 A real-estate board is a nonprofit trade group that exists to improve industry standards and business conditions.
 Two well-known examples are the National Association of REALTORS® (NAR) and the California Association of REALTORS® (CAR).
+This is also a good time to join the real estate boards and associations that can support you as you get started.

 Why join?